OrnitOnGithub/school/History/Nazism/notes.md

-Versailles treaty fucks Germany in the 20s
+- Versailles treaty fucks Germany in the 20s
+  - limitation of german army make it weak in well-armed Europe

+- Hitler's rise to power
+  - Great depression was a spark
+  - Jews are scapegoats
+  -